MicrosoftDocs/power-automate-docs/articles/enhance-business-process-flows-branching.md

 ## What you need to know when designing business process flows with branches
  Take notice of the following information when you design the business process flow with the branches:

--   A process can span across a maximum of 5 unique entities.
+-   A process can span across a maximum of 5 unique tables.

 -   You can use a maximum of 30 stages per process and a maximum of 30 steps per stage.